Junior State of America (JSA): Build Your Leadership Skills

 It’s worth noting, however, that you don’t have to be involved in a local chapter of JSA to apply to its summer programs.
 Of course, being involved at the local level will probably help your summer program application and make you a more compelling candidate.

-How do I Start a Local Chapter of Junior State of America?
+How do I Start a Local Chapter?

 Because JSA is a student-led and organized program, students are able to start their own chapters if one does not already exist at their school.
 To do so, you’ll want to start on the Starting Your Chapter page of the JSA site.
 Here, you’ll find all a simple contact form to fill out before you receive a copy of the JSA Chapter Startup Guide.